erfz/milliq_mcgen/mesonPt/README.md

 The script `stitch.py` makes stitched histograms for all particles, in `pt_dists*.root`.

 The current `pt_dists.root` file is directly copied from Bennett's old repository, and it likely contains a bugged pt distribution for the phi meson.
 The corrected meson pt distributions for Run 3 (Run 2) are stored in `pt_dists_run3.root` (`pt_dists_run2.root`) and use Pythia 8 Monash2013 Tune for all mesons except for phi mesons which are modelled with Pythia 6 DW Tune.
+Ratio of Pt distributions between the new (Run 3) and old (Run 2, Bennett's repository) meson Pt distributions are displayed in `mesons_run3_vs_run2.pdf`.
+Finally, `mesons_run3_vs_run2.pdf` has Pr distributions for pi/K decays (Run 3) and a Run 3 to Run 2 comparison.